iesahin/xvc/README.md

 It commits these changes to Git.
 It also copies these files to content-addressed directories under `.xvc/b3` and creates read-only symbolic links to them.

-You can specify different [recheck methods] for files and directories, depending on your use case.
+You can specify different [recheck (checkout) methods](https://docs.xvc.dev/ref/xvc-file-recheck/) for files and directories, depending on your use case.
 If you need to track model files that change frequently, you can set recheck method `--as copy` (the default).

 ```shell
 $ xvc file track my-models/ --as copy
 ```

-When you want to share them, configure a cloud storage to share the files you added.
+Configure a cloud storage to share the files you added.

 ```shell
 $ xvc storage new s3 --name my-remote --region us-east-1 --bucket-name my-xvc-remote